Many scientists have predicted this day would come, but most of us couldn’t envision a true pandemic becoming a reality.

 Despite our uprooted schedules, setting a regular wake and bedtime routine is essential to adequate sleep.
 It is recommended to get at least 7 hours of sleep regularly.
 Limit caffeine intake and avoid screens before bedtime.
 Sleep in a clean room with a hepa filter.

-- Magnesium has been shown to help with sleep and restless leg
+Magnesium has been shown to help with sleep and restless leg syndrome.

 2. Healthy Diet – Consider a simple mostly plant based diet such as the Anti-inflammatory diet or Mediterranean diet.
 See links below.